terry4milam/Chrysocolla110/README.md

 ### JavaScript

-Hi, I am a JavaScript Engineer.
+Hi, I am a Full-stack developer.
+I am so happy with what I have approved and like to collaborate all of you here.
 Keep learning, Keep growing, Keep working.

 ####